 According to The World Health Organization 8–12% of couples worldwide experience infertility, and the diagnosis and treatment puts a heavy psychological and physical burden on most patients, both female and male.
 And yet this matter often remains hidden.

-What this means for your workforce is that for those wishing to start a family, now or in the future, knowing they have support from their employer will be crucial.
+What this means for your workforce is that for those wishing to start a family, now or in the future, knowing they have workplace fertility support from their employer will be crucial.
 It’s an issue that HR professionals cannot ignore.
 Being informed is essential, so staff can be treated with sensitivity as well as practical help.

 The problem of infertility